Structural reform of the European carbon market

 Since 2009 the EU ETS has experienced a growing surplus of allowances and international credits compared to emissions which has significantly weakened the carbon price signal.

-Surplus of almost 2 billion allowances
+Surplus of over 2.1 billion allowances

 Without action, structural surplus will persist for most of phase 3